HassanSherwani/Entity_Extractor_EC2/README.md

 15- Associate Elastic IP

-16- etup SSL certificate into your AWS EC2 instance i.e using https with elastic IP
+16- Setup SSL certificate into your AWS EC2 instance i.e using https with elastic IP

 - ^On a side note, we can use vim editor by using<br>